Contact the GG Archives

 One of the most dramatic incidents of the great shipwreck was the heroic conduct of the band, which, led by Mr. W. Hartley of Dewsbury, continued to play up to a few minutes of the end.

-On this subject, as on others connected with the disaster, there have been conflicting statements, but of the main fact, there is no doubt.
+There have been conflicting statements on this subject and others connected with the disaster.
+Still, of the central fact, there is no doubt.

 As they played, the band-men are said to have tried to fix on life-belts.
-It may well be, indeed, that it was not until they were flooded out that they gave up their heroic and self-appointed task.
+It may well be that it was not until they were flooded out that they gave up their heroic and self-appointed task.

 Mrs. Futrelle said she saw the parting of Col. John Jacob Astor and his young bride.
 Mrs. Astor was frantic.
-Her husband had to jump into the lifeboat four times and tell her that he would be rescued later.
-After the fourth time, Mrs. Futrelle said, he jumped back to the deck of the sinking ship, and the lifeboat bearing his bride made off.
+Her husband had to jump into the lifeboat four times and tell her he would be rescued later.
+After the fourth time, Mrs. Futrelle said, he jumped back to the sinking ship's deck, and the lifeboat bearing his bride made off.

 "Many of the women did not seem to want to leave the vessel.
 Mrs. Astor clung to her husband, begging him to let her remain on the Titanic with him.
 When he insisted that she save herself, she threw her arms around him and begged him with tears to permit her to share his fate.